ewoodbury/movie-rating-analysis/README.md

 I am also in the process of building a machine learning model to recommend new movies based on how an individual rated previously-seen movies.

 With this project, I am learning the fundamentals of data analysis, data analysis, and machine learning in a topic that is of interest to me.
-I am also learning to use Pandas, matplotlib, and scikit-learn libraries in Python.
+I am also learning to use  Pandas, matplotlib, scikit-learn, and other libraries in Python.